 Ordinarily, if you buy goods or services on a credit card, of value between £100 -£30,000 and something goes wrong, then s75 Consumer Credit Act 1974 may assist because the law states that a credit company will have equal liability for any breach of contract.
 So if a gambling business is in breach of contract and payment was made on a credit card, then it would be good advice to contact your credit card provider as well as following the business’ complaints procedure.

-The online betting sites often ask for lots of personal information and proof of identification to join.
+The sites often ask for lots of personal information and proof of identification to join.
 Should I share this with them?

 Online gambling sites are required to confirm the identities of their customers to comply with regulatory and legal requirements.
 But it is wise to be wary of providing your personal details to third parties for use in opening online accounts.
 If you are concerned about the amount of information or ID being requested, it is best to err on the side of caution and avoid them.